dennowiggle/Retro-PETER/Hardware/PETER/README.md

    - Alternatively it can be programmed over ESP32 UART0 on pins J1105.11 and J1105.12.
    - When using UART switch S1201 provides the 'boot' function to put the ESP32 into programming mode.
    - USB JTAG does not require the boot switch.
-   - Both methods require use of ESP32 programming tool found in Arduino, Platform IO, or Esspressif SW tools.
+   - Both methods require use of the ESP32 programming tool found in Arduino, Platform IO, or Esspressif SW tools.

 ## PETER Board Rev 0.0 Release Notes